 If I left the house, and my family was still at home, he would still be visibly stressed, waiting and staring at the front door until I came home.

-This behavior slowly got worse and when I took him to the vet for his yearly checkup, the vet explained to me that he is showing signs of separation anxiety.
+This behavior slowly got worse and when I took him to the vet for his yearly checkup, the vet explained to me that these were all separation anxiety symptoms.
 She immediately suggested giving him Fluoxetine, which is basically Prozac for dogs.
 I trusted my vet and agreed to start him on the Fluoxetine.
 It seemed to help, but certainly didn’t “cure” him.

 Separation anxiety is a psychological disorder that manifests in excessive barking, whining or crying, chewing, digging, urination, defecation, and other destructive behavior that is accompanied by excessive panting and drooling when the dog is left alone.

 Before you assume your dog has separation anxiety, consider ALL of your dog’s behaviors.
 Just because your dog misbehaves by chewing on the furniture, or urinating on the carpet when you leave him alone in the house, doesn’t mean he has separation anxiety.
 He most likely is just bored or not fully potty trained.
 After all, he is there all by himself with nothing to do.

 If your dog picks up on cues that you are getting ready to leave and starts to follow you everywhere you go, paces at the door when you’re putting your shoes on, barks the entire time you are away, chew on your belongings and you come home to a puddle of drool in his crate… your dog has separation anxiety.
 Now, he doesn’t have to have ALL of these symptoms, but he will likely have several of them.

 If you come home to find your dog has chewed your shoes or furniture, but he’s relaxed when you walk in, he does NOT have separation anxiety, he is just bored!

 Finding a dog trainer that is local and specializes in dog separation anxiety isn’t always easy nor will it be cheap.